top of page

 X-Men: Evolution Season 1

 The '90s animated series is a hard act to follow and nostalgia dying in the early 2000's really doesn't help.
-Class clown Nightcrawler and Rogue straight out of The Craft are unrecognizable.
+Class clown Nightcrawler and Rogue right out of The Craft are unrecognizable.
 The awkward animation truly suits the setting at least.
 That finale was atrocious.

 Premiere: Nov 4, 2000